What Is Hirsutism?

 What is hirsutism?

 Hair growth differs from person to person.
 Hirsutism essentially affects the cycle of human hair growth and causes the transformation of small, fine hair (“peach-fuzz” or vellus hair) to larger, pigmented hair.
 This process usually starts during puberty in women suffering from hirsutism and continues throughout her reproductive life and often beyond.
-During childhood most hair except eyebrows, eyelashes or scalp is vellus hair.
+During childhood most hair except eyebrows, eyelashes or scalp hair is vellus hair.
 Hormones like testosterone cause soft vellus hair to grow into stronger, dark hair in certain areas during puberty.
 Those areas include underarm areas, pubic area and to a lesser extent the limbs.
 Dark, coarse hair in areas beyond those can be an indicator for hirsutism.
 For a definite diagnosis a medical professional should always be consulted.

 What causes hirsutism?